 * Zogota project much smaller than blocked Simandou project

-* Project relaunches Mick Davis’ mining career (Adds comment from Guinean mining minister, context)
+* Project marks relaunch of Mick Davis’ mining career

-LONDON/CONAKRY, April 18 (Reuters) - Liberia has signed an outline deal with a new venture set up to mine iron ore in Guinea to be shipped via Liberia, an export route the Guinean government has vetoed for the much larger Simandou project.
+LONDON, April 18 (Reuters) - The Republic of Liberia has signed an outline deal with a new venture set up to mine iron ore in Guinea to be shipped via Liberia, an export route the Guinean government has vetoed for years for the much larger Simandou project.

-The Zogota iron ore project in Guinea is being developed by former Xstrata boss Mick Davis through his Niron Metals venture and marks a relaunch of his mining career.
+The Zogota iron ore project in Guinea is being developed by former Xstrata boss Mick Davis through his Niron Metals venture.

-Liberian National Investment Commission Chairman Molewuleh Gray said the government would begin talks with the railway and port operators relating to third-party access.
+Chairman of the Liberian National Investment Commission Molewuleh Gray said the government would begin talks with the railway and port operators relating to third-party access.

 Davis headed mining company Xstrata before its merger with Glencore and then set up private investment vehicle X2, which failed to make any deals.

-The Guinea project opens up the prospect of iron ore mining, overshadowed for years in the west African nation by the failure to exploit the giant Simandou project.
+The Guinea project marks a relaunch of Davis’ mining career and opens up the prospect of iron ore mining, overshadowed for years in Guinea by the failure to exploit the giant Simandou project.

-Simandou has been hindered by legal wrangling as well as the $23 billion cost of the required infrastructure to export through a Guinean route.
+Simandou has been hindered by years of legal wrangling as well as the $23 billion cost of the required infrastructure to export through a Guinean route.

 Guinea has stuck to its view that ore mined from Simandou must be shipped via the country’s own ports, but has said the much smaller Zogota, which is located further south, would be permitted to send its ore through Liberia.

-The more modest Zogota project’s shorter export route would rely on Liberian rail infrastructure owned by steelmaker Arcelor Mittal.
-Arcelor Mittal could not be reached for comment.
-(Reporting by Barbara Lewis Editing by David Holmes and Emelia Sithole-Matarise)
+The Zogota project’s shorter export route would rely on Liberian rail infrastructure owned by Arcelor Mittal.
+Arcelor Mittal could not immediately be reached for comment.
+(Reporting by Barbara Lewis Editing by David Holmes)